onewelcome/identity-cloud-documentation/docs/dabp/index.md

 # Delegated Administration for Business Partners
 Delegated administration for business partners (DABP) is an add-on feature for your platform.
-It is a ready-to-use feature that enables you to let selected (third-party) contacts manage access and authorizations for other users in a secure way.
+It is a ready-to-use feature that enables you to let selected (third-party) contact person manage access and authorizations for other users in a secure way.
 This helps you reduce the management overhead.
 It can be configured easily for the needs of different industries and client-types.

 ## Main concepts

 ### Groups
-A group is a generic term for what a company can be for our customers, sometimes this is called an employer or intermediary.
+A group is generic term.
+It gathers people and policies.
+You can think about it as employer, intermediary or a business line inside a company.
 A group can have subgroups, to each group or subgroup you can add people which are then members of that group.
 A group can also have 1 or more policies added to it.
 A policy has to be added to a group if you want to assign it to a person.

 ### Person
-A person in DABP is a reference to a user of an external system, for example, CIM.
-Because DABP is not the owner of the user data we store as it only stores person reference for accounts that come from external systems.
+A person in DABP should be considered as a personal user account.
+It represents user data, his relation with groups, policies and permissions within the system.

 ### Permission
 Permissions can be assigned to people.
-Permissions are strictly linked to the DABP system and control what user can do in DABP.
+Permissions are strictly linked to the DABP system and control what users can do in DABP.
 They are not exposed outside of DABP and have no meaning for external systems.

 ### Policies